The Room: Home media

 The Room was released on DVD on November 4, 2003, and Blu-ray in December 2012.
 The DVD's special features include an interview with Wiseau, who is asked questions by an off-screen Greg Sestero.
 Wiseau sits directly in front of a fireplace, with a mantle cluttered by various props from the film; next to him sits a large framed theatrical poster for the film.
 A few of Wiseau's answers are dubbed in, although it is evident that the dubbed responses match what he was originally saying.
 Wiseau fails to answer several of the questions, instead offering non sequiturs.

 Among the outtakes included on the Blu-ray is an alternate version of the Chris-R scene, set in a back alley; instead of tossing a football, Denny is playing basketball and attempts to get the drug dealer to "shoot some H-O-R-S-E" with him to distract him from the debt.
 Another bonus feature on the Blu-ray is a more than half-hour long fly-on-the-wall style documentary about the making of The Room.
 The documentary includes no narration, very little dialogue, and only one interview (with cast member Carolyn Minnott), and consists largely of clips of the crew preparing to shoot.

 Wiseau first announced plans in April 2011 for a 3D version of The Room, scanned from the 35mm negative.
 Later, in 2018, he revealed his intentions to reshoot the film in 3D, citing cost-effectiveness reasons.
 The Room was uploaded to YouTube by Wiseau on September 21, 2018, but was removed the day afterwards.
+The film made its streaming debut on September 4, 2026 on Tubi, alongside Big Shark.